Prover Agent: An Agent-Based Framework for Formal Mathematical Proofs: Method

 \subsection{Lemma Generation via Informal Reasoning}

 When the direct proving approach fails to solve the problem, the agent generates several auxiliary lemmas.
-These are not limited to subgoals that can be directly inserted into a formal proof; they may also include specific cases or potentially useful intermediate facts that can be derived from the assumptions, which may help in developing a proof strategy.
-This represents a key difference from prior work, which typically relies on inserting subgoals into a pre-defined proof sketch~\citep{jiang2023draftsketchproveguiding,NEURIPS2024_9de7a499,ren2025deepseekproverv2advancingformalmathematical}.
-In such approaches, it is necessary to come up with the correct overall proof strategy beforehand, which is often a challenging task.
+These are not limited to subgoals that can be directly inserted into a final proof; they may also include special cases or potentially useful facts derived from the assumptions that help in developing a proof strategy.
+This represents a key difference from prior work, which typically relies on decomposing the problem into subgoals based on a pre-defined proof sketch~\citep{jiang2023draftsketchproveguiding,NEURIPS2024_9de7a499,ren2025deepseekproverv2advancingformalmathematical,cao2025revivingdspadvancedtheorem,zhou2025solvingformalmathproblems,varambally2025hilbertrecursivelybuildingformal}.
+In such approaches, it is necessary to come up with the correct proof strategy beforehand, which is often challenging.
+Indeed, these methods often rely on larger models, such as DeepSeek-V3~\citep{liu2024deepseek}, to accurately predict the entire proof plan.
 In contrast, our approach does not assume that the proof strategy is visible from the outset.
-Instead, the agent first proposes a variety of lemmas, including those that may help clarify the structure of the problem, such as specific cases or derivable facts.
-Only the lemmas that are successfully verified by Lean are retained and reconsidered when revisiting the overall proof.
-This allows the system to gradually form a proof strategy, even in cases where the full structure was not initially apparent.
+By generating auxiliary lemmas, the agent can gradually construct an effective proof strategy in a bottom-up manner, even when the full structure is not initially apparent.

-For example, when trying to prove that $n^2 + an$ is even for a natural number $n$ and an odd number $a$, it may be helpful to first consider specific cases such as $a = 1$ or $a = 3$, i.e., $n^2 + n$ or $n^2 + 3n$.
-These specific cases can help reveal patterns and guide the overall proof strategy for $n^2 + an$, even though expressions like $n^2 + n$ or $n^2 + 3n$ may not explicitly appear as steps within the final proof.
+For example, when trying to prove that $n^2 + an$ is even for a natural number $n$ and an odd number $a$, it may be helpful to first consider special cases such as $a = 1$ or $a = 3$, i.e., $n^2 + n$ or $n^2 + 3n$.
+These special cases can help reveal patterns and guide the overall proof strategy for $n^2 + an$, even though expressions like $n^2 + n$ or $n^2 + 3n$ may not explicitly appear as steps within the final proof.
 This approach mirrors how human mathematicians typically work.
-When the overall strategy is not clear at the beginning, they often explore specific cases or consider what can be derived from the assumptions.
+When the overall strategy is not clear at the beginning, they often explore special cases or consider what can be derived from the assumptions.
 Through such trial and error, they gradually discover the overall proof strategy.